Objective-See: LuLu

 Q: Do I need LuLu if I've turned on the built-in macOS firewall?

 A: Yes!
 Apple's built-in firewall only blocks incoming connections.
-LuLu is designed to detect and block outgoing connections, such as those generated by malware when the malware attempts to connect to it's command & control server for tasking, or exfiltrate data.
+LuLu is designed to detect and block outgoing connections, for example when malware attempts to connect to it's command & control server for tasking, or exfiltrating data.

 Q: Does LuLu conflict with other (paid) macOS firewalls or security products?